dalguete/docker/bindfs/README.md

 * User: `john`, with uid 1012

-**First problem**: When volume `/home/john/www/` is mounted in a container, let's say, inside `/mount-here`, files there will be owned by someone called **1012**, not a name, no one familiar for the container env.
+**First problem**: When volume `/home/john/www/` is mounted in a container, let's say, inside `/mount-here`, file `README` there, will be owned by someone called **1012**, not a name, no one familiar for the container env.

 **Second problem**: When container writes to `/mount-here`, files and folders will belong to `root`, unless you run the container so it uses another user.
-But in host you will see files not belonging to you neither accesible by you (in the case of `root` owned ones).
+But in host (`/home/john/www/`) you will see files not belonging to you neither accessible by you (in the case of `root` owned ones).

-All of this, because there no chance to handle file ownership and perms from Docker itself (again, maybe in the future, but meanwhile), so that's why I extended a solution I've been used for quite a long time now.
+All of this, because there's no chance to handle file ownership and perms from Docker itself when mounting volumes (again, maybe in the future, but meanwhile...), so that's why I extended a solution I've been used for quite a long time, to let containers use volumes and hosts be happy with that.

 my-bindfs-mounts scripts (the solution)
 =======================================